How to protect your family's documents with encryption

 The honest truth about all of this

 The real risk isn't that a hacker will crack your encryption.
-The real risk is that you never set this up at all, and your family is left scrambling to find account numbers, legal documents, and the words you meant to say but never got around to writing down.
+The real risk is that you never set anything up at all, and your family is left scrambling to find account numbers, legal documents, and the words you meant to say but never got around to writing down.

 A place to start

 The documents you leave behind are a gift.
-Protecting them is part of giving that gift well.
+Protecting them honestly is part of giving that gift well.